microsoft/microsoft-ui-xaml/README.md

 [WinUI](https://microsoft.github.io/microsoft-ui-xaml/) also has its own website where you can learn more about it.

 ## Contributing to WinUI
-The WinUI team welcomes feedback and contributions!
+The WinUI team welcomes your feedback!

 To understand how we handle incoming feature requests and bugs, please see our [contribution handling](docs/contribution_handling.md) guidelines.